adamshand/astro.adam.nz/src/pages/carnivore/story.md

 intolerant of chilli is astonishingly limiting.
 Perhaps this will come with time.

-_I’m currently trying a gut healing protocol with the support of my doctor._
+_I’m currently trying a gut healing protocol with the support of my doctor.
+Sadly this was a disaster and set me back almost six months. :-(_